O.T.T. (TV series)

 O.T.T. ("Over the Top") is a late-night adult version of the anarchic ATV children's show Tiswas, and was made by its ITV franchise successor Central Independent Television.
 It was broadcast at 11.00pm on Saturday nights for one series from 2 January until 3 April 1982.
 O.T.T. was created and presented by Chris Tarrant, and also starred Tiswas performers John Gorman, Lenny Henry and Bob Carolgees.
-Helen Atkinson-Wood was the female sidekick replacement for Sally James, who stayed behind to present the concurrent and final series of Tiswas alone.
+Helen Atkinson-Wood was the female sidekick replacement for Sally James, who stayed behind to present the concurrent and final season of Tiswas alone.

+Although O.T.T. was short-lived and did not get a second series, Saturday Stayback, a similarly-formatted show involving several of the same people appeared the following year.

 Origins

 The programme's origins can be traced to Tarrant and Gorman discussing the future, accepting they couldn't go on forever doing a kids' programme, and exploring the idea of doing a 'grown-up, late-night Tiswas.
 Gorman's The Bucket Of Water Song getting into the top 30, and a successful nationwide tour with Tarrant, Sally James and Bob Carolgees as The Four Bucketeers, confirmed there was an 'adult' audience out there.

 Initially, the aim had been to do Tiswas in the morning and O.T.T. in the evening; but it was felt this wouldn't work.
 On 28 March 1981, Tarrant, Carolgees and Gorman left Tiswas to start work on O.T.T..

 In January 1982, Chris Tarrant told Kenneth Kennaugh: "We know Tiswas has enormous potential appeal for adults.
 Quite what that appeal was remained remarkably ill-defined."
 The same article stated Lenny Henry "doesn't know what he will be doing in tonight's O.T.T..
 But one thing is sure.
 When the show ends he'll be standing under a hot shower - 'just to recover' ...
 Henry loves the uncontrolled humour where even he never knows what is going to happen next.
 Tiswas was marvellous to work on.
 It was a new style of lunatic humour, and we got away with murder.
 When I first started Tiswas, my nerves used to go before each show simply because it was live.
 But now, in O.T.T., I just get on with it."